yoanesber/Spring-Boot-Hibernate-One-To-Many-PostgreSQL/README.md

 ### Planned Enhancements

 - **Implement Security Layer** – Add **Spring Security** or **JWT-based authentication** to secure REST endpoints and restrict access to sensitive data.
-- **GraphQL Subscriptions** – Implement **GraphQL subscriptions** to enable real-time notifications when an employee is created, updated, or deleted.
-This would be useful for reactive client-side applications.

 ---